Mike Zunino Player Props: Guardians vs. Twins

-On Saturday, Mike Zunino (.182 on-base percentage in past 10 games, 151 points below season-long percentage) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 6:10 PM ET.
+On Sunday, Mike Zunino (.226 slugging percentage in past 10 games, with no homers) and the Cleveland Guardians play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Twins.
+He had a hitless performance in his last game (0-for-3) against the Twins.

 Mike Zunino Game Info & Props vs. the Twins